 What is pragmatism?
 The Oxford Dictionary defines pragmatism as “a philosophy.
 An approach that assesses the truth of meaning of theories or beliefs in terms of the success of their practical application.”
 When church growth gurus discovered the cross might offend people, they told pastors to take them down.
 Best-selling books in the nineties said, don’t sing hymns, sing contemporary.
-Don’t preach for an hour, give thirty-minute talks.
-And on and on, making the church less like a church, and more like an inspirational talk.
-Theology was out, and practicality was in, this was the beginning of a church for the unchurched, instead of church to equip believers.
+Don’t preach for an hour; give thirty-minute talks.
+And on and on, making the church less like a church and more like an inspirational talk.
+Theology was out, and practicality was the goal.
+This was the beginning of a church for the unchurched instead of the church existing to equip believers.

 But look at what all that has gotten us, numerical growth, with very little spiritual growth.
-Whether you look at Barna survey’s or the State of Theology, the American church has been on decline.
-The church has been on decline because it quit sharing a full-throated gospel.
+Whether you look at Barna surveys or the State of Theology, the American church has declined.
+The church has been on the decline because it quit sharing a full-throated gospel.
 Look at Paul’s words in 1 Corinthians and Galatians.
-Our programs have no power, only the gospel does.
+Our programs have no power; only the gospel does.
 We wonder why youth group kids go to college and lose their faith?
-They lose it because they were never grounded in it, we entertained them for years.
-Trying to be cool and relevant, making sure we were up on all the latest slang got us no where.
-We are called to share the gospel, not build youth ministries, or the church.
-Jesus said, He would build the church – for decades we have thought our methods are better than His.
+They lose it because they were never grounded in it; we entertained them for years.
+Trying to be cool and relevant, making sure we were up on all the latest slang got us nowhere.
+We are called to share the gospel, not build youth ministries or the church.
+Jesus said He would build the church – for decades, we have thought our methods are better than His.

 For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.1 Corinthians 1:18 NKJV